mia-platform/documentation/docs/fast_data/cast_functions.md

 If you need more control over the casting of your data, you can also create your custom cast functions.

 :::caution
-If value to cast is invalid (e.g. a character as input of a cast to `defaultCastToInteger`), all default cast functions returns undefined or null, based on the cases.
+If the value to cast is invalid (e.g. a character as input of a cast to `defaultCastToInteger`), all default cast functions return undefined or null, based on the cases.
 These fallback values are saved as `NULL` in MongoDB.
 Be aware of that if your fields are not `nullable`, in these cases you should define your own Custom Cast Functions with the fallback you need.
 :::